fwip/mtg_pronouns/reworded_cards.md

 At the beginning of your upkeep, remove all energy counters from Energy Vortex.

-At the beginning of the chosen player's upkeep, Energy Vortex deals 3 damage to they unless they pays {1} for each energy counter on Energy Vortex.
+At the beginning of the chosen player's upkeep, Energy Vortex deals 3 damage to that player unless they pay {1} for each energy counter on Energy Vortex.

 {X}: Put X energy counters on Energy Vortex.
 Activate this ability only during your upkeep.